LFDMCreations/blog_lafindumois/readme.md

 ### Create models

-With this in place, we can start creating the `models`.
+With this in place, we could start creating the `models`; but let's start writing a spec first, namely the spec for posting an author, i.e. create an author in the database.
+First do this in the database, because quite some constraints are there and we need to know what fields are required.
+Then, create a file `spec/request/post_author_spec.rb`.